dgelessus/python-rsrcfork/README.rst

   * Currently, only the three standard System 7.0 compression formats (``'dcmp'`` IDs 0, 1, 2) are supported.
 Attempting to access a resource compressed in an unsupported format results in a ``DecompressError``.
   * To access the raw resource data as stored in the file, without automatic decompression, use the ``res.data_raw`` attribute (for the Python API), or the ``--no-decompress`` option (for the command-line interface).
 This can be used to read the resource data in its compressed form, even if the compression format is not supported.

+* Improved automatic data/resource fork selection for files whose resource fork contains invalid data.

+  * This fixes reading certain system files with resource data in their data fork (such as HIToolbox.rsrc in HIToolbox.framework, or .dfont fonts) on recent macOS versions (at least macOS 10.14, possibly earlier).
+Although these files have no resource fork, recent macOS versions will successfully open the resource fork and return garbage data for it.
+This behavior is now detected and handled by using the data fork instead.

 * Fixed reading from non-seekable streams not working for some resource files.
 * Removed the ``allow_seek`` parameter of ``ResourceFork.__init__`` and the ``--read-mode`` command line option.
 They are no longer necessary, and were already practically useless before due to non-seekable stream reading being broken.